 Investigating Science

-Preliminary & HSC EXCLUSIONS Board Developed

-2 Units Nil Course
+Preliminary & HSC EXCLUSIONS Board Developed 2 Units Nil Course

-Category A

-The Year 11 course focuses on the centrality of observation in initiating the scientific process and examines the human tendency to draw inferences and make generalisations from these observations.
+The Preliminary course focuses on the centrality of observation in initiating the scientific process and examines the human tendency to draw inferences and make generalisations from these observations.
 Students learn about the development and use of scientific models and the similarities and differences between scientific theories and laws.

-The Year 12 course builds on the skills and concepts learnt in Year 11 with students conducting their own scientific investigations and communicating their findings in scientific reports.
+The HSC course builds on the skills and concepts learnt in Year 11 with students conducting their own scientific investigations and communicating their findings in scientific reports.
 Students are provided with the opportunity to examine the interdependent relationship between science and technology and apply their knowledge, understanding and skills to scientifically examine a claim.
 The course concludes with students exploring the ethical, social, economic and political influences on science and scientific research in the modern world.

-Year 11 Year 12

-Cause and Effect - Observing Scientific Investigations
+Cause and Effect - Observing

-Cause and Effect - Inferences and Generalisation Technologies
+- Cause and Effect Inferences and Generalisation

-Scientific Models Fact or Fallacy
+- Scientific Models

-Theories and Laws Science and Society
+- Theories and Laws

+- Particular Course Requirements